By now, most of us are familiar with mindfulness.

-By now most of us have heard about mindfulness training.
-Along with those touting the myriad benefits of mindfulness come those who give accounts of negative experiences.
-So, what’s the truth, can mindfulness hurt me?
+Along with those lauding the benefits of mindfulness come those who give accounts of negative experiences.
+So, what’s the truth, can mindfulness hurt us?

-To many, sitting still can be quite uncomfortable.
-People who tend to rush around, filling each moment of their day with some activity or those who are constantly lost in thought tend to have the most difficulty adjusting to meditation.
-But even these folks rarely report serious negative impact from meditation.
+For many, sitting still can be uncomfortable.
+People who rush around, filling each moment of their day with some activity, will have the most difficulty adjusting to mindfulness.
+But even these folks rarely report a serious negative impact.

-If we think of awareness as a mindstate rather than some magical mental phenomenon that occurs as a result of hocus pocus, we can start to see where the blame for negative mindfulness experiences truly lies.
-It isn’t that during meditation we’ve created some monster that will change our psyche forever, rather it’s that we have been living in denial and now we see our ghosts, ghosts of trauma, guilt, repressed emotions, shame, etc.
+Think of meditative awareness as a state of mind rather than some magical mental phenomenon.
+This illuminates where the cause of negative mindfulness experience truly lies.
+Doing meditation hasn’t created some monster that will hurt our psyche.
+Meditation has uncovered our denial and now we see our ghosts.
+Ghosts of trauma, guilt, repressed emotions, shame, etc.